nickhabibi/cse15l-lab-reports/lab-4.md

 # Lab Report 4

-In this lab report I will demonstrate the keys pressed to perform the tasks of:
+In this lab report I will demonstrate the keys pressed to perform the tasks below:
 1. logging into ieng6
 2. cloning my fork of the repository from github
 3. running the tests